tntmeijs/TraceSharp/README.md

 This project is to demonstrate a wide variety of software engineering skills.
 I've tried my best to show the kind of code I would write in a production environment, including unit tests.

-The project itself isn't meant to be used a production-grade renderer.
+The project itself isn't meant to be used as a production-grade renderer.
 It's just a fun and interesting way for me to show my skills.

 ## Timeline (reverse chronological order)